 Performance measurements were carried out on a prototype version of the readout electronics, showing readout noise of about 50 e- per CCD pixel using the high signal mode amplifier on the CCD.
 This can be further reduced to under 20 e- per pixel by adjusting the pre-amplification gain and by using the low signal mode amplifier.
 16)

 In addition to the limb imager, a nadir imager takes pictures of atmospheric band emissions from below the satellite.
 This provides complementary information on smaller spatial scales, albeit restricted to a single spectral channel.
 Because of the nadir instruments susceptibility to the background light of the lower atmosphere, the nadir imaging will be restricted to the night-side of the terminator.
-The nadir instrument is basically a wide angle camera.
+The nadir instrument is basically a wide-angle camera.
 Data are taken one row at a time, covering a horizontal distance of about 300 km swath width.
 In contrast to the limb instrument, simpler lens optics is used to image nadir structures on a CCD sensor.
 As for the limb imager, it is as well a critical design driver to baffle the nadir imager from direct sunlight.

 The nadir camera is a Cooke triplet with an entrance pupil of 15 mm, and an effective focal length of 50.6 mm.
-Its field of 15 view is 24.4° x 6.1°.
-From orbit, this covers an area of at least 200 km across track and 50 km along track at 100 km altitude.
+Its field of 15 views is 24.4° x 6.1°.
+From orbit, this covers an area of at least 200 km across the track and 50 km along the track at a 100 km altitude.
 The design can resolve 10 x 10 km features at this altitude.
 Additional degradation occurs in the along-track direction due to smearing caused by the satellite movement during the exposure and read-out phase.
-Figure shows a sample image taken by a prototype nadir camera from the ground.
+The figure shows a sample image taken by a prototype nadir camera from the ground.
 In orbit, the nadir measurements aim at nighttime conditions with the Sun located at least 10° below the horizon for a ground-based observer.
-However, under these conditions the satellite will be fully illuminated by the Sun, and straylight handling is thus essential for the nadir camera.
-Similar to the limb instrument, in addition to being mounted in the shadow of the solar panel, efficient straylight suppression for the nadir camera is achieved by a baffle with black coating on the inside.
+However, under these conditions, the satellite will be fully illuminated by the Sun, and straylight handling is thus essential for the nadir camera.
+Similar to the limb instrument, in addition to being mounted in the shadow of the solar panel, efficient straylight suppression for the nadir camera is achieved by a baffle with a black coating on the inside.

 The readout of the nadir camera uses the same readout electronics as the limb instrument, albeit operated in a different readout scheme.
 In order to limit motion blur, nightglow images are taken with an exposure time no longer than 1 s.
 Exposures are taken and the CCD is read out at a rate sufficient to obtain overlapping images along the ground-track of the satellite.
 The result is a continuous nightglow image swath of width 200 km along the night-part of the orbit.